 The UT Honor Code applies to all aspects of your work in this class.
-We report suspected cheating or other suspected violations to the Honor Board.
-Don't risk your academic career!!
+We report suspected cheating or other suspected violations.

-See the Course Calendar for exam dates, lecture topics, and reading assignments.
-In addition to being distributed in class, this syllabus and the course calendar are posted on the class Blackboard page.
+See the Course Calendar below for exam dates and reading assignments.
+This syllabus and course calendar is posted on the class Blackboard page.
 I typically post lecture slides to Blackboard also.